burcakotlu/GLANET/docs/source/tutorial.rst

 1)	**Input File Name**: (Mandatory)

 	You have to provide input file which contains user given genomic intervals.
-	Assume that Data.zip is extracted under a directory called tool.
+	Assume that Data.zip is extracted under a directory called GLANET Folder.
-	Then sample input data can be reached from ~path/to/tool/Data/demo_input_data/.
+	Then sample input data can be reached from ~path/to/GLANET Folder/Data/demo_input_data/.

 2)	**Input Format**: (Mandatory)